xi1n-rain/Traffic_Sign_Recognition/README.md

 ```markdown
 python starter.py
 ```
 In this level, we have implemented a straightforward classification exercise.
 Simply run the code, and you will observe an accuracy of approximately 0.94.
-Running the code without a GPU may require less than 2 minutes.
+Running the code without a GPU may require less than 2 minutes.(This means that GPU is optional.)